collerek/ormar/README.md

 `ormar` is built as an open-sorce software and remain completely free (MIT license).

-As I write open-source code to solve everyday problems in my work or to promote and build strong python community you can say thank you and buy me a coffee or sponsor me with a monthly amount to help me ensure my work remains free and maintained.
+As I write open-source code to solve everyday problems in my work or to promote and build strong python community you can say thank you and buy me a coffee or sponsor me with a monthly amount to help ensure my work remains free and maintained.

 <iframe src="https://github.com/sponsors/collerek/button" title="Sponsor collerek" height="35" width="116" style="border: 0;"></iframe>